Global Convergence of Successive Approximations for Non-convex Stochastic Optimal Control Problems: The algorithm

 \subsection{Near-optimality and convergence rate}

-In this section, we utilize Theorem \ref{thm-MSA-convergence} to show that $J(u^{m}(\cdot))$ descend to $J(\bar{u}(\cdot))$ with some additional conditions and study the convergence rate in a special case.
+In this section, we utilize Theorem \ref{thm-MSA-convergence} to approximate the global minimum of (\ref{cost-func})-(\ref{state-eq}) as far as possible and study the convergence rate in a specific case.

-For each $m \in \mathbb{N}$, as mentioned earlier, $\mu(u^{m}(\cdot))$ characterizes the extent to which the resultant control $u^{m}(\cdot)$ produced by Algorithm \ref{algorithm-MSA} deviating from satisfying the SMP (\ref{SMP})---the necessary conditions for optimality.
-On the other hand, given $\delta>0$ small enough, from Theorem \ref{thm-MSA-convergence}, we have
+For each $m \in \mathbb{N}$, as mentioned earlier, $\mu(u^{m}(\cdot))$ characterizes the extent to which the resultant control $u^{m}(\cdot)$ produced by Algorithm \ref{algorithm-MSA} deviates from satisfying the stochastic maximum principle (\ref{SMP}).
+On the other hand, given $\delta>0$ small enough, from Theorem \ref{thm-MSA-convergence}, we deduce